-Dr. Holifield is the Threat Management Coordinator for a new community-based threat assessment pilot project.
-This 4-year grant project focuses on integrating threat assessment, threat management, and threat monitoring among community institutions (education, law enforcement, and behavioral health).
-The final goal will be to examine community-based monitoring, provided ongoing training to community partners, and develop intervention approaches for individuals who have made threatening gestures.
-The program applied for funding via the Innovation component of the Mental Health Services Act of California (Proposition 63).
+Dr. Holifield recently celebrated a successful conclusion to B-HARP as Project Director and Threat Management Coordinator project.
+The 4-year grant project focused on integrating threat assessment, threat management, and threat monitoring among community institutions (education, law enforcement, and behavioral health).
+The final goal was to examine community-based monitoring, provided ongoing training to community partners, and develop intervention approaches for individuals who have made threatening gestures.
+Holifield Psychological Services, Inc. received funding to complete B-HARP via the Innovation component of the Mental Health Services Act of California (Proposition 63).

-Community Partners work with a site-based threat assessment protocol and explore options for support within their system.
-Members from education, law enforcement, and mental health communities associated with the Level 1 site are provided training that equips them with the necessary skills to conduct threat assessments at their site.
+Community Partners worked with a site-based threat assessment protocol and explore options for support within their system.
+Members from education, law enforcement, and mental health communities associated with the Level 1 site were provided training that equipped them with the necessary skills to conduct threat assessments at their site.
 Professionals at the site have the greatest knowledge of their students and the makeup of their site and are provided with protocols and systems specifically molded to their site.

-Community Partners provide staff to be trained in more advanced applications of threat assessment and threat management.
-They receive referrals to assist Level 1 Teams on more complex issues.
-These Community Partners receive advanced training that allows them to address more serious cases that the Level 1 Team may not be fully equipped to engage with.
-They are Level 1 certified and meet frequently, honing their skills with case studies even when there are no cases present.
+Community Partners provided staff to be trained in more advanced applications of threat assessment and threat management (Level 2).
+They received referrals to assist Level 1 Teams on more complex issues.
+These Community Partners received advanced training that allowed them to address more serious and complex situations that the Level 1 Team may have required additional consultation and support.
+The purpose was to support school site teams, provided feedback, and assist schools in leveraging community resources.

 The first step in building a community-wide and site-based threat assessment network is providing training to the individuals who are in the most important position in the threat assessment network: school sites.
 B-HARP strives to equip each school site with the training and knowledge to implement threat assessment protocols on their own campus independently.